jbock-java/jbock/README.md

     1. Each parameter name must be followed by a single argument.
     1. A name-value pair can also <a href="#parameter-shapes">*appear as a single token.*</a>
     1. Binding parameters can be repeatable.
-    1. Repeatable parameters correspond to parameters of type [List](https://en.wikipedia.org/wiki/Java_collections_framework).
+    1. Repeatable parameters correspond to methods that return [List](https://en.wikipedia.org/wiki/Java_collections_framework).
 1. There are some <a href="#standard-coercions">*standard coercions.*</a>
 Custom <a href="#custom-mappers-and-parameter-validation">*mappers*</a> and
 <a href="#custom-collectors">*collectors*</a> can be added.